raphaelmue/dashup/docs/specifications/cmpp/CMPP.md

 ![Technology Stack](../../architectures/tech_stack/tech_stack.png "Technology Stack")

 This technology stack gives a quick overview about how developing and contributing to the project **dashup** works.
-In addition, contributors are informed which tools are used and for what purpose.
+Our backend is designed according to a MVC architecture using Spring Boot, whereas frontend technology is based on JSP Views and native web components using Polymers' [LitElement](https://lit-element.polymer-project.org/) library.
+Our Jenkins server helps us to automate building, testing (in Chrome and Firefox), measuring an deploying our application in a single pipeline.
+See more information about testing above.
+Codacy is used the measure code quality and SonarCloud additionally measures code coverage for us.
+To manage dependencies, Maven is used.
+Dashup itself is as well divided into four Maven modules: application, model, shared and util.
+Nothing works without a version control system, which is why we use git.
+GitHub is the platform, we regularly push our latest code changes to, after developing them using IntelliJ IDEA.
+To measure time, assign or create tasks, or to do other project management related tasks, we integrated a plugin for YouTrack into our IDE, but as well use the web based application of YouTrack.

 ## 2.1 Contribution and development process